redeboer/BOSS_IniSelect_ORIGINAL/README.md

 This repository serves as an extra layer to the BESIII Offline Software System (BOSS).
 For more information on BOSS, see the [BOSS GitBook](https://besiii.gitbook.io/boss).

-The BOSS IniSelect repository contains BOSS packages for **initial track selection** (hence the name).
+The BOSS IniSelect repository contains BOSS packages for **initial event selection** (hence the name).
 These packages are to facilitate analysis procedures in BESIII by further modulating the procedure for selecting tracks from a DST file.
 The main feature is the [TrackSelector]()

 Originally, this repository was contained within the [BOSS Afterburner](https://github.com/redeboer/BOSS_Afterburner).
 The repository has been split into BOSS IniSelect for the **initial event selection** and BOSS Afterburner for **final event selection**.
 The reason is that IniSelect is integrated with BOSS and therefore has to run on the IHEP server, while the Afterburner is perferably run locally (so you can use the newest versions of `gcc`, ROOT, etc).